9 minsJanuary 28, 2018

 Who is eligible?

-Only Resident Indians are allowed to open the PPF account for self.
+Only Resident Indians are allowed to open the If you have an Axis Bank PPF account, the bank will inform you three months in advance that your account is likely to go inoperative or dormant. for self.
 Joint holding is not permitted.
 A minor through a guardian, too, is permitted to open a PPF account.

 Hindu Undivided Family (HUF), Non-resident Indians (NRIs), and Person of Foreign Origin are not permitted to open the PPF account.